EliteHeroes/Mechassault-Mod-Pack/README.md

 ## Mods Included

 * Base Mod
-    * Fundamentals to get all mods to function, adding quality of life changes and new features
+    * Fundamental changes to the base game, adding quality of life tweaks and improvements
 * Rebalance
-    * Overhauls the balance of the game as well as adds several new improvements throughout
+    * Overhauls the balance of the game, aimed at providing a more overall fun and fair experience
 * Multiplayer Expanded
     * A huge number of new multiplayer maps have been added to a variety of game modes, including a new game called 'Kick It!'
 * Grinder Enhanced
-    * Adds new versions of Grinder maps, aimed at providing a more overall fun experience
+    * Adds alternate versions of Grinder maps, with new friendly and enemy encounters

 ## For More Information